-Why Google’s New “What’s Happening” Feature Makes Google Posts More Important Than Ever
+Why Google’s "What's Happening" Feature Makes Google Posts More Important Than Ever

 Translated by

-We’ve long championed the power of Google Posts at Uberall as a direct way for businesses to communicate with local customers.
-But let’s be honest – the visibility and impact of those posts have sometimes been limited, especially compared to the reach of social media platforms.
-That’s changing now.
+We've long championed the power of Google Posts at Uberall as a direct way for businesses to communicate with local customers.
+But let's be honest — the visibility and impact of those posts have sometimes been limited, especially compared to the reach of social media platforms.
+That's changing.

-We just released our latest Uberall Consumer Survey, which found that nearly 30% of consumers say they choose a business based on special events and promotions and 47.5% will revisit that business if there is a special promotion or discount.
-That’s exactly where this Google update shines.
+Our Uberall Consumer Survey found that nearly 30% of consumers say they choose a business based on special events and promotions and 47.5% will revisit that business if there is a special promotion or discount.
+That's exactly where this Google update shines.

 What's the "What's Happening" Update?

-The “What’s Happening” features introduce a refreshed way for consumers to discover and engage with a business’ real-time content:
+The "What's Happening" feature introduces a refreshed way for consumers to discover and engage with a business' real-time content:

-• First-party posts: Updates, offers, and events you publish directly to your Google Business Profile will now be surfaced more prominently in local search.
+• First-party posts: Updates, offers, and events you publish directly to your Google Business Profile now appear more prominently in local search.

 • Third-party social posts: If you've linked your social profiles (like Instagram or Facebook) to your Google Business Profile, content from those channels may also be highlighted.